MeqdadDev/MeqdadDev.github.io/README.md

 _Part Time, Sep 2023 - May 2024_

+- Designed and implemented robotics and electronics projects
-- Review and manage e-Commerce accounts and products.
+- Managed e-Commerce accounts, product listings, and inventory
+- Oversaw store operations and ensured accurate stock management
+- Conducted research on new tools in stock and prepared ready-to-use examples for sensors, microcontrollers, and other components
-- Store management for products and quantities.
+- Categorized tools in inventory for easy access and streamlined operations
-- Working on robotics and electronics projects.
+- Provided technical support to customers, addressing inquiries and troubleshooting issues
-- Create content for new products and social media platforms.
+- Created content for product launches and social media campaigns

 👨‍💻 **R&D Engineer @ <a href="https://www.purpose.ps/" target="_blank">Purpose for Smart Education</a>**

 _Part Time - Sep 2023 - Apr 2024_

-- Responsible for research and development as an engineer.
+- Responsible for research and development as an engineer
-- Train and follow up with trainers at <a href="https://www.purpose.ps/" target="_blank">Purpose Academy</a> to help them grasp advanced and new technical subjects.
+- Train and follow up with trainers at <a href="https://www.purpose.ps/" target="_blank">Purpose Academy</a> to help them grasp advanced and new technical subjects
-- Assist the company team in staying updated with the latest technologies and tools in Robotics and AI.
+- Assist the company team in staying updated with the latest technologies and tools in Robotics and AI
-- Develop supplementary training materials for trainers (ToT Materials).
+- Develop supplementary training materials for trainers (ToT Materials)
-- Conduct research and work on various subjects, including Computer Vision, Robotics, Internet of Things (IoT), and Web Development.
+- Conduct research and work on various subjects, including Computer Vision, Robotics, Internet of Things (IoT), and Web Development

 👨‍💻 **Training Team Lead @ <a href="https://www.purpose.ps/" target="_blank">Purpose for Smart Education</a>**

 _Jan 2021 - Aug 2023_

-- Led a team of trainers at the company.
+- Led a team of trainers at the company
-- Developed syllabi and training materials for advanced courses.
+- Developed syllabi and training materials for advanced courses
-- Provided training in various courses (School/University/Employees), such as Robotics, Computer Vision, Internet of Things (IoT), and Web Development using Python.
+- Provided training in various courses (School/University/Employees), such as Robotics, Computer Vision, Internet of Things (IoT), and Web Development using Python
-- Developed open-source tools related to work, such as the Teachable Machine and Detectors World Python packages.
+- Developed open-source tools related to work, such as the Teachable Machine and Detectors World Python packages
-- Conducted and led various training of trainers (ToT) projects in Robotics and Artificial Intelligence for renowned firms, including the Ministry of Education (MoE), Ministry of Telecommunication and Information Technology (MTIT), NGOs in the education sector, universities, and more.
+- Conducted and led various training of trainers (ToT) projects in Robotics and Artificial Intelligence for renowned firms, including the Ministry of Education (MoE), Ministry of Telecommunication and Information Technology (MTIT), NGOs in the education sector, universities, and more

 👨‍💻 **Back-end Engineer @ <a href="https://www.purpose.ps/" target="_blank">Purpose for Smart Education</a>**

 _Jan 2023 - Apr 2023_

-- Worked on a Learning Management System (LMS) project for the company.
+- Worked on a Learning Management System (LMS) project for the company
-- Served as a member of the back-end development team.
+- Served as a member of the back-end development team
-- Project Tech Stack: Django REST, PostgreSQL, and AWS.
+- Project Tech Stack: Django REST, PostgreSQL, and AWS

 👨‍💻 **Robotics and Coding Trainer @ <a href="https://www.purpose.ps/" target="_blank">Purpose for Smart Education</a>**

 _Sep 2019 - Aug 2023_

-- Trained over 2,000 students at Purpose Academy, ranging from middle and high school to university levels.
+- Trained over 2,000 students at Purpose Academy, ranging from middle and high school to university levels
-- Conducted workshops and courses in various subjects, including Robotics, Python, Web Development, Internet of Things (IoT), and Computer Vision.
+- Conducted workshops and courses in various subjects, including Robotics, Python, Web Development, Internet of Things (IoT), and Computer Vision
-- Provided consultation services to private schools for incorporating robotics and AI strategic vision into their programs.
+- Provided consultation services to private schools for incorporating robotics and AI strategic vision into their programs

 👨‍💻 **Product Manager & Technical Support @ SETS**

 _Feb 2019 - Aug 2020_

 - Installed, trained, and supported educators on SmartClass+ and Let's Talk!
-Product by Robotel Inc.
+Product by Robotel Inc
 - Delivered product demos, conducted training sessions and provided technical support for educators
 - Worked on product awareness plans and targeted new areas for acquiring new customers
 - Managed the integration of smart tools into STEM education